rotationalio/pyensign/README.md

 ### Publishing

 Use `Ensign.publish()` to publish events to a topic.
 All events must contain some data and a mimetype.
-If the topic doesn't exist in your project, it will be automatically created.

 ```python
 from pyensign.events import Event